alecdel/CurbAlert/test/METRICS.md

 ## Metrics

 Net Promoter Score - The user will be prompted to answer the survey when opening the messages feature of the application.

+Retention - Retention rate will be gathered via Firebase to see the overall rate for users returning to the app.